Currency

 - Tropism: spleen, stomach, lungs

-ACTION ACCORDING TO TRADITIONAL CHINESE MEDICINE
+ACTIONS ACCORDING TO TRADITIONAL CHINESE MEDICINE

 DOSAGE